irfan/developers-prompt/README.md

 About the Developer's Prompt
 --------------------------------------

-Please [this instruction out](http://irfandurmus.com/projects/developers-prompt/) for screenshots and other information.
+Please [check this instruction out](http://irfandurmus.com/projects/developers-prompt/) for screenshots and other information.